unform/unform/README.md

 ### Contribution Guidelines

-Take a moment to read our [Contribution Guidelines](/.github/CONTRIBUTING.md) so you can understand how to submit an issue, commit and create pull requests.
+Take a moment to read our [Contribution Guidelines](/.github/CONTRIBUTING.md) so you can understand how to submit an issue, commit changes and create pull requests.

 ### Code of Conduct